arbiihsan/rest-api/README.md

 # REST API by Arbi M Ihsan

 This is the documentation of my REST API project.
+Including `screenshots` for some of the process.

 ## Features